Alternating color tuck stitch shapes on striped ground

 C. copy B, repeat the process positioning it on A, rendering the purple transparent to complete the color separation.

-the original 24X6 complete row of repeat is doubled in height to 24X12 and in turn, is repeated to an adequate height for the punchcard to roll smoothly in the reader, 24X36 Begin the color separation by creating a 4-row brush in 2 colors ie
+the original 24X6 complete row of repeat is doubled in height to 24X12 and in turn, is repeated to an adequate height for the punchcard to roll smoothly in the reader, 24X36.
+Begin the color separation by creating a 4-row brush in 2 colors ie May 2025 edit is the result of a lightbulb moment when attempting to answer a FB question shortens the process:

-6: select the first 36 rows of #5, copy and paste them on #1 after rendering the cyan color transparent, merge the content, reduce to BW 2 colors, and save a scaled result to aid in punching the card The matching punchcard separated the low tech way: The approach used to emulate pile knit designs using a large scale repeats as seen in Geometric shapes on ribber fabrics formed with tuck stitches 4, where proof of concept swatches are also found.
+and the “new”, resulting in a matching result with fewer steps, with both matching the punchcard separated the low-tech way.
+The approach used to emulate pile knit designs using large-scale repeats as seen in Geometric shapes on ribber fabrics formed with tuck stitches 4, where proof of concept swatches are also found.
 Using the same design for embossed fisherman rib A 25X25 pixel file based on Truchet tiles was drawn in repeat using the random >preview option until a final version was chosen and rendered double height.
 A 2-row brush fill was used to expose every other row, the resulting 75X150 file. was color-inverted for use with the tuck setting.
 Before being color inverted, the above design could be used in single-color drop-stitch lace or punch pile in machines with that capacity.

 The spacing between lines of pixels can be varied for custom designs ie in the hand-formed loop version of a 24X48 file, adjusted in height and width by multiplying YX3 and multiplying X X2 the saved brush set the number of colors to 3 to include the added one used in the brush